makersmakingchange/Switch_Adapted_Toys/Toy_Instructions/Available/Sound+Movement+Light-Up_Toys/Hasbro - Oink-Along Songs Peppa Toy/README.md

 - [Makers Making Change Project Page](https://makersmakingchange.com/project/switch-adapted-peppa-pig-toy/)

-## How to Obtain a <Device-Name>
+## How to Obtain a Switch Adapted Hasbro Oink Along Songs Peppa Plush
 ### 1. Do it Yourself (DIY) or Do it Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the Switch Adapted Peppa Pig Toy are contained within this repository.
 Refer to the Maker Checklist below.

 ### 2. Request a build of this device

-If you would like to obtain a Switch Adapted Peppa Pig Toy, you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/switch-adapted-peppa-pig-toy/).
+If you would like to obtain a Switch Adapted Peppa Pig Toy, you may submit a build request through the [MMC Library Page](https://www.makersmakingchange.com/product/switch-adapted-hasbro-oinkalong-songs-peppa-plush/01tJR000000694UYAQ).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else